Paul Nicholson answers your darts questions

 No reason whatsoever.
 The women are more than welcome to play at any level of the game.
 There have been examples of women playing in the PDC, namely Anastasia Dobromyslova in The Grand Slam of Darts, World Championship and World Cup.
 Also, more recently we have seen ladies' world champion, Lisa Ashton, playing on the PDC's second tier circuit, the Challenge Tour, with a lot of wins coming her way.
 I've said all along that there is no reason for a woman not to be as good as a man, and if they are good enough, they can test themselves against the best and reap the same rewards.

-Jordan Walters: On average how long do darts players practice every day?
+Jordan Walters: On average how long do darts players practise every day?

 That differs from player to player.
-Some of the top professionals don't have to practice at all because they are playing so much competitive darts on tour.
-However, every player will practice for a designated time before taking the stage, or playing their first match on a tournament day.
+Some of the top professionals don't have to practise at all because they are playing so much competitive darts on tour.
+However, every player will practise for a designated time before taking the stage, or playing their first match on a tournament day.
 In preparation for any day though, the majority of players will do a few hours a day to get sharp.
 Some players like Michael Smith and Mervyn King are noted for their work ethic and have been quoted as putting in as much as eight hours in a day if they feel it is prudent to do so.
-On the flip side of that, Phil Taylor has always been an advocate for the "never practice the night before a tournament starts" mentality.
+On the flip side of that, Phil Taylor has always been an advocate for the "never practise the night before a tournament starts" mentality.
 He believes that allows you to relax more and create a hunger to win.

 Keith Miller: What happens to the dartboards that Phil Taylor and the officials all sign on the back?